-The meaning of the term 'undue harassment' has been explained as follows84:
+The meaning of the term 'undue harassment' has been explained as follows:87

-The word harassment means in the present context persistent disturbance or torment.
+"The word 'harassment' means in the present context persistent disturbance or torment.
 In the case of a person employed to recover money owing to others ... it can extend to cases where there are frequent unwelcome approaches requesting payment of a debt.
 However, such unwelcome approaches would not constitute undue harassment, at least where the demands made are legitimate and reasonably made.

-On the other hand where the frequency, nature or content of such communications is such that they are calculated to intimidate or demoralise, tire out or exhaust a debtor, rather than merely convey the demand for recovery, the conduct will constitute undue harassment. ...
+On the other hand where the frequency, nature or content of such communications is such that they are calculated to intimidate or demoralise, tire out or exhaust a debtor, rather than merely to convey the demand for recovery, the conduct will constitute undue harassment. ...
 Generally it can be said that a person will be harassed by another when the former is troubled repeatedly by the latter.

-The reasonableness of the conduct will be relevant to whether the harassment constitutes undue harassment.
+The reasonableness of the conduct will be relevant to whether what is harassment constitutes undue harassment".